Lucara Diamond Corporation

 Lamb was at De Beers working on project delivery for some 13 years before joining Lucara in 2008 where he was instrumental in clinching the AK6 deposit, now the fabulous Karowe mine.
-He has a Masters degree in Business Administration from the University of Edinburgh.
-As far as we know, he is not distantly related to another William Lamb also known as Lord Melbourne, Britain’s prime minister from 1834 to 1841.
+According to one story, a friend called him up and asked if he had $40m-odd available.
+He knew instantly the AK6 opportunity had materialised.
+The rest is corporate history.
+Lamb holds an MBA from the University of Edinburgh.

 - Web Address: www.lucaradiamond.com